 Understanding Post-COVID Long Term Symptoms

-Older adults and people with underlying medical conditions are more likely to have lingering COVID-19 symptoms.
-However, even people who were not hospitalized and who had mild illness can experience persistent or late symptoms long after the few weeks it takes most people to recover.
-Most commonly, these longer-term symptoms include:
+Long COVID conditions are more likely to be experienced by if you had severe COVID-19 illness, but even people who were asymptomatic or had mild illness can experience persistent or late symptoms long after the few weeks it takes most people to recover.

 - Joint pain

 - Mood changes